Agent Context

 Quick start

-- Install the skill:
+Install the agent-context skill

 npx skills add sanity-io/agent-context --all